jgrana2/prompt_manager_html/README.md

 ## Features in Detail

-### Storage and Data
-- Local storage for prompts
-- Import/export functionality for prompts
-- Session persistence for theme preferences
-- Message history management
+## Data Storage
+- All data is stored in your browser's localStorage
+- No data is sent to any server (except OpenAI for generating responses)
+- Use the export feature regularly to backup your prompts
+- Use import to restore prompts or move them to another browser/device

 ### User Experience
 - Intuitive drag-and-drop interface
 - Visual feedback for actions
 - Smooth animations and transitions
-- Responsive design
 - Accessibility features
 - Loading states and error handling